 In 2006 we renamed our restaurant "Bella's" in honor of our sister.
 It will forever be named after her.

 Since that incredibly, indescribably sad day in January of 2005 we have had the privilege of providing that same service to many different families.
 Most were people we had never met, that now are life-long friends.
 Not that all death is not heartbreaking.
-We have a grandmother, great-grandmother and great-great-grandmother who is 102 years young in 2020, and when she goes we we'll celebrate her life.
-But the unexpected loss of a family member is different.
-It hurts more.
+We have a mother, grandmother, great-grandmother and great-great-grandmother who turned 102 years young in 2020, and when she someday moves on we will be saddened, but we will probably celebrate her life and her reunion with her husband.
+The unexpected loss of a friend or family member is different.
+It stings more.
 Parents and siblings and other close family members forget to recharge their bodies with food.
 We know.
 We've been there and have done this.
 We know the feelings because we're part of that community.
 We have never charged for families that are going through this, and we will never charge them.
 We will feed them, and love them and hug on them and relate to what they are going through.

 There are families who insist on paying something, so we put it towards the next family we will feed, essentially paying it forward, because there are always families in need.
 We are grateful to be in a position to do this, although it is never easy.
 We feel in a very small way that we are "comforting those in need of comfort", or at least offering some comfort food.